jrd261/exp-docs/_pages/developers/reference/player-app-sdk.md

-config | object | Configuration options for the app. minDuration | number | The minimum amount of time to play the app for if app doesn't hold playback. maxDuration | number | The maximum amount of time to play an app that holds playback. forever | boolean | Whether or not to auto restart the app.
-App will play immediately.
+config | object | Configuration options for the app. minDuration | number | The minimum amount of time to play the app for if app doesn't hold playback. maxDuration | number | The maximum amount of time to play an app that holds playback.